 Flipping the brisket seems to be the best of both worlds.
 The fat cap will have a chance to melt and baste the meat part of the cooking time without allowing the meat to dry out.
 Each side also gets a chance to rest and reabsorb moisture while away from the direct heat.
 However, this method is less than desirable to most.
 By flipping the meat, the moisture that is pooled at the top of the meat is lost.

 The Happy Medium

 It seems that for many, fat cap down is winning the debate.
 It makes sense.
 This is the best way to protect the brisket from heat, the main source of dryness.
 It will also keep the seasonings on the meat.
 You may also consider flipping the brisket once during the process.
 Start off with the fat cap up, giving it a chance to melt and coat the meat for a few hours.
 Then, turn the meat so the fat cap is down and leave it this way for the rest of the time.
 This method keeps the fat cap down and protecting the meat for the majority of the time.

 Another thing to think about is the heat source.
 The fat cap should be placed in whichever direction the heat is coming from.
 If the heat is coming from an indirect source, the brisket can be placed however you want and still get desirable results.

 An added benefit to cooking with the fat cap down is the ability to catch the fat drippings easily.
 You can use that fat for cooking or sauces, or you may even want to put a pot of baked beans under to catch the fat right away and add a wonderful flavor.

 Keep in mind, the best answer in this circumstance is that it depends on you and your preferences.
 If you are smoking a brisket and the results are wonderful, why change it?
 If you feel there is room for improvement, try it the opposite way and see what happens.
 Have a little fun and do your own taste tests.
+Also, experiment using different smokers.
+Try the electric smoker if you want, why not?
 That’s part of what makes barbecuing so great.